 - Leftovers will last up to 4 days stored in an airtight container in the refrigerator.
 To reheat: microwave for 2-3 minutes until hot or reheat in a pan on medium heat.

 - Freezer friendly?
-This can be stored in a freezer friendly bag after cooling down and frozen up to 3 months or until you see freezer burn.
-To reheat, defrost it and reheat in the microwave or on the stovetop in a pan.
+Mongolian beef can be frozen up to 3 months.
+To freeze, let the beef cool down completely and store it into a freezer-safe bag in the freezer.
+To reheat, defrost it overnight in the fridge and reheat in the microwave or on the stovetop in a pan.

 Pairing Suggestions